A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Supplementary Notes

 \subsubsection{Data processing of metallic glasses dataset}

 As mentioned in the ``Methods'' section, our initial dataset consists of 5,577 samples.
 To train different BERT models, it is necessary to divide it into a training and a test set.
-We employed a stratified sampling method for this purpose, ensuring a representative and balanced representation of the different subgroups~\cite{TAL2011229}, which enhances the quality and reliability of sample.
-Based on the overall 80:20 split ratio for the training and test sets, we have performed non-repetitive stratified sampling on three alloy data categories.
-In the end, we obtained a training set with 4,460 samples and a test set with 1,117 samples, maintaining the 80:20 ratio for each category.
+We employed a stratified sampling method for this purpose, ensuring a representative and balanced representation of the different subgroups~\cite{TAL2011229}, which enhances the quality and reliability of the sampling.
+We performed non-repetitive stratified sampling on three alloy data categories based on the overall 80:20 split ratio for the training and test sets.
+Ultimately, we obtained a training set with 4,460 samples and a test set with 1,117 samples, maintaining the 80:20 ratio for each category.

-It should be noted that this section aims to establish the relationship between alloy composition and labels.
-The textual data generated through Gemini-pro is used to train different BERT classification models.
-The data obtained in this section is stored in the ``original data'' folder, with the data format shown in Table~\ref{tableS1}.
+The textual data generated through \emph{Gemini-pro} is used to train different BERT classification models.
+The data format of obtained data is shown in Table~\ref{tableS1}.